 Alternatively, consider booking an afternoon tour with a local guide like White Mountain Adventures or Banff Cycle.
 Enjoy a cruisy guided e-bike ride along the Bow Valley Parkway, followed by a walking tour to the Lower Falls, where you’ll learn everything there is to know about this natural wonder.

-E-bike and road bike rentals are available in Banff at Snowtips-Bactrax, Ultimate Sports, and Banff Adventures if self-guided is more your thing.
-Enjoy wide-open roads of the Bow Valley Parkway with restricted vehicle access between Banff and Johnston Canyon from May 1 to June 25 and from September 1 - 30, 2022.
+E-bike and road bike rentals are available in Banff at Banff Cycle, Snowtips-Bactrax, Ultimate Sports, Bear Street Outfitters, SkiBig3 Adventure Hub, Black Diamond Bike and SUP Rentals, and Banff Adventures if self-guided is more your thing.
+Enjoy wide-open roads of the Bow Valley Parkway with restricted vehicle access between Banff and Johnston Canyon from May 1 to June 25 and from September 1 - October 1, 2023.

 However you choose to discover the magic of Johnston Canyon, the best experience happens when you plan ahead to make the most of your day at this enchanting destination—and your mountain summer!